seL4/docs/SetupFedora.rst

 <<Anchor(allrpm)>>
 == All RPM-Based Systems ==
 === The Basics ===
 To get a usable build system, install the Development Tools group, '''which, ncurses-devel''' and the '''python-tempita''' templating library.
-You can also install '''ccache''' to speed second and subsequent compialtions.
+You can also install '''ccache''' to speed second and subsequent compilations.

 {{{
   sudo yum groupinstall 'Development Tools'